The Best Ever Classic Cornbread

 How to Serve Cornbread

-Cornbread is best served warm, fresh from the oven.
-It’s best slathered with butter and honey, and perfect alongside chili, stew, or roasted meats like rump roast.
-If you’re leaning sweet, try it with jam, apple butter, or even a scoop of vanilla ice cream for a fun twist.
+Cornbread is best served warm, fresh from the oven, ideally slathered with butter and drizzled with honey.
+It’s perfect alongside chili, stew, or roasted meats like rump roast.

 Cornbread also shines on the holiday table, especially at Thanksgiving.
-Serve it warm with cranberry jam for a festive touch.
-It’s a cozy companion to turkey, ham, and stuffing, and it balances out rich sides like mac and cheese or creamy casseroles.
+Serve it warm with apple butter for a festive touch.
+It’s a cozy companion to turkey, ham, roasted green beans, and cornbread dressing, and it balances out rich sides like mac and cheese or creamy casseroles.

 Easy Classic Cornbread Recipe